 Emergency

-If any of the following are present or suspected, please refer the patient to the emergency department (via ambulance if necessary) or seek emergency medical advice via phone to on-call consultant/registrar:
+If melaena or haematochezia, haematemesis or vomiting in large volume or with haemodynamic compromise is present or suspected, please refer the patient to the emergency department (via ambulance if necessary) or seek emergency medical advice via phone to on-call consultant or registrar.

 When public outpatient services are not routinely provided